zmcartor/homestead-guide/source/network/test-networks.rst

 	- sealEngine (engine use to mine block)

-		"Ethash" is the Ethereum proof of work engine (used by the live network).
+		"Ethash" is the Expanse proof of work engine (used by the live network).

 		"NoProof" no proof of work is needed to mine a block.